cshnican/language_and_disease_transmission/README.md

 Sihan Chen, Antonio Benítez-Burraco

-This Github repository contains the data, the code, the generated figures for the manuscript titled ''Linguistic diversity as a barrier to disease spread''.
+This Github repository contains the data, the code, the generated figures for the manuscript titled ''Linguistic diversity as a factor influencing disease spread''.

 ## data
 This folder contains all the dataset used in our analyses, ordered by their dataset number in Table S3 in Supplementary Information.